myConsciousness/myConsciousness/README.md

 > Shinya Kato 🌮 @shinyakato.dev 2024-05-08T12:29:59.079Z
 >
 > I didn’t think they would publish the illustration.
 If they use a lot of illustrations, I would change it to "Picture"

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2024-05-08T12:21:21.341Z
->
-> This bot is completely automated and there is no way to tell if this is an illustration or not when this bot works

----
 <!-- MY-BSKY_TIMELINE:END -->